PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 $~$

 In the second step, we use an adaptation of the Recursive Feature Elimination algorithm \cite{guyon2002gene}, to identify a human-readable PDE from $N$.
-In line with our assumptions in section \ref{sec:Problem}, the identified PDE is a linear combination of polynomial terms.
+In line with our assumptions in section \ref{sec:Problem}, the identified PDE is a multi-variable polynomial of $u$ and its spatial partial derivatives.
 Section \ref{sub_sec:Regression} describes this step in detail.

-\subsection{Neural Network approximations to $\hat{u}$ and $\hat{N}$}
+\subsection{Neural Network Approximations to $u$ and $\hat{N}$}